ddovbii/colony-workshop/content/intro/10_why_cloud_automation.md

 ---

 ### Everyone in the organization (developers, QA,ITOps, DevOps) needs applications environments in the cloud
-### The problem is that expertise is a bottleneck: cloud experts are in high demand, but not all developers are cloud experts.
+### The problem is that expertise is a __bottleneck__: cloud experts are in high demand, but not all developers are cloud experts.
 ### This creates islands of automation with inconsistencies across the organization.
 It also results in insufficient guardrails around security/compliance and cost.

  ![10_page](/images/intro/Intro_Pg10.png)